Sofiiska Square

-Sophia Square (Софійська площа) is a square in central Old Kyiv, Ukraine.
+Sofiiska Square, also translated as Sophia Square, (Софійська площа) is a square in central Old Kyiv, Ukraine.
 Located in the Shevchenkivskyi District of Kyiv, the square lies in front of Saint Sophia Cathedral.
 It is bordered by Volodymyrska Street, and features a monument of Bohdan Khmelnytsky.

-The city's Christmas and New Year's festivities were held in this square from 2014 onwards, after they were moved from Maidan Nezalezhnosti due to the events of Euromaidan.
+The city's Christmas and New Year's festivities were held in Sofiiska Square from 2014 onwards, after they were moved from Maidan Nezalezhnosti due to the events of Euromaidan.
 Since the Russian invasion of Ukraine in 2022, many of the festivities have been indefinitely suspended.

+Description and location

+Sofiiska Square is a square in central Old Kyiv, Ukraine, located in the Shevchenkivskyi District of Kyiv, the square is in front of Saint Sophia Cathedral.
+It is surrounded by Volodymyrska Street, Volodymyrska Proezd, Alla Tarasova Street, Sofia Street, and Rylsky Lane.